brandur/sorg/content/articles/sequences-project.md

 I'm publishing everything via <a href="/sequences.atom" class="feed-icon">feed</a> (empty for the next ~day).
 For anyone like me who fell off the RSS wagon after the implosion of Google Reader, I'll be <a href="https://twitter.com/brandur" class="twitter-icon">tweeting</a> new entries.

-!fig src="/assets/images/sequences-project/sample.png" caption="A sequences sample page: a large vista with some text accompaniment.
+{{Figure "A sequences sample page: a large vista with some text accompaniment.
 All independent."
+(NewImgSrcAndAlt "/assets/images/sequences-project/sample.png" "A sequences sample page: a large vista with some text accompaniment.
+All independent.")}}

 [1] Not every idea was a good one.